okfn/opendefinition/licenses/nonconformant/index.markdown

 Does not grant permission to make any adaptation -- only translations "by a competent translator" and conversion to formats for the vision impaired.
-Not conformant with OKD #3.
+Not conformant with OD 1.1#3.

 Nearly every point in the Obligations section is problematic.
 Some are odd for a public license (which this tries not to be), so I'll just